 - Archery — competitive archery involves shooting arrows at a target for accuracy from a set distance or distances.

 - Benchrest Shooting — a shooting sport where the participant shoots with a rifle at the bench.

-- Fullbore Target Rifle Shooting — using rifles, shooters hit the paper targets in prone position.
+- Fullbore Target Rifle Shooting — using rifles, shooters hit the paper targets in a prone position.

 - High Power Rifle — shooting competition using rifles such as the service rifle.

 - About Shooting Sports — many events involving shooting at targets using guns like pistols and rifles.